drahosj/308labs/lab-03/readme.md

 processes are.
 Test this with sleep 10, then Ctrl-C. It behaves as expected.
 Launch a background sleep with sleep 10 &, then another foreground sleep 10.
 Ctrl-c will cancel the foreground sleep, but the background sleep will eventually finish.
-(You will have to run other commands such as ls to get CASH to reap the background tasks, see Bugs).
+You will have to run other commands such as ls to get CASH to reap the zombie background tasks, see Bugs.

+Also note that if you launch a background process, such as sleep 10 &, then kill it with kill <pid>, the background handler will print the signal that terminated it.
+Different signals can be used such as SIGTERM and SIGKILL.
+You will probably have to run another command to get it to reap the zombie and display the signal that killed it.

 # Bugs